Masinde10/Fleet-operations/README.md

 ### Problem Statement
 The comapny having a huge fleet, makes it hard to handle and manage them cassually.
 There needs to be a system that helps to manage the same.
 The project at hand aims to adress some of the challenges that the department could otherwise face on fleet management.
 The project aims to do the following.
-- Monitor Fuel, maintainance and Insurance expenses for the fleets.
+1. Monitor Fuel, maintainance and Insurance expenses for the fleets.
 This helps us to determine the units that are prooving expensive  to own
+2. Monitor fuel effieciency, Vehicle downtime and maintainace frequencies.
+This is critical for pinpointing units that are less efficient.
+3. Assess the quality of maintaince products from different suppliers.
+Spare parts of good quality are more durable and therefore we aim to identify which suppliers and parts are to be ordered.